Current as of December 2020 | Download print version (in PDF)

 Petr Pajas: firstname.lastname@example.org

-Act No. 8/2010 introduced into Section 31 of Act No. 213/1997 on NPOs a new subsection 3, which requires previous consent of the state for manipulations of property endowed by the State to the NPO.
+Act No. 8/2010 introduced into Section 31 of Act No. 213/1997 on NPOs a new subsection 3, which requires previous consent of the state for manipulations of property endowed by the State to an NPO.
 The Constitutional Court proclaimed in its decision No. 11/2010 of November 2011 that this provision conflicted with the Constitution of the Slovak Republic and would be considered invalid if the Slovak National Council (Parliament) did not amend it within six months.
 This should be considered when applying the Law on NPOs, as the provision invalidated by the Constitutional Court has not been removed.

-If the total income of an NGO from these tax allocation contributions exceeds €3,320, the NGO is obliged within 16 months to publish an overview of how the amount has been spent in the Official Journal of the Slovak Republic.
+If the total income of an NGO from these tax allocation contributions exceeds €3,320, the NGO is obliged within sixteen months to publish an overview of how the amount has been spent in the Official Journal of the Slovak Republic.
 Moreover, when the amount of tax paid from such incomes exceeds €33,000, the NGO is obliged to open a special bank account for all operations with this money, and to report on this special account to a notary public every year (Income Tax Law Section 50(13)).